supriya363/Secure_File_Sharing/README.md

 # Secure_File_Sharing

-This is implemented as part of CS628A Assignment.
+This is implemented as part of CS628A Assignment. <br>

 It supports cryptographically secure file storage and sharing.
 Also users can revoke the share access.
 Supported Functionalities :